Great Balls of FIRE II: The evolution and destruction of star clusters across cosmic time in a Milky Way-mass galaxy: Present-day Cluster Properties

 \subsection{Ages, Metallicities, and Galactic Positions}

 Arguably the largest discrepancies between our cluster population and observations is that the majority of our model clusters are significantly younger (and correspondingly higher metallicity) than the old GCs in the MW and M31.
-This discrepancy is also readily apparently in the ages and metallicities of the clusters that survive to the present day, which we show in Figure \ref{fig:metal}.
+This discrepancy is also readily apparently in the ages and metallicities of the clusters that survive to the present day, which we show in Fig.\ \ref{fig:metal}.
 While there exist a handful of GCs with low metallicities ([Fe$/$H]$\sim -1.6$), similar to the classical ``blue'' GCs in the MW, the median GC metallicitiy for the CMC-FIRE catalog is -0.4, noticeably higher the median of -1.3 in the MW or -0.8 in M31.

 This behavior is a direct result of the initial conditions described in \citetalias{GBOF}, where the later formation of GCs (compared to those in the MW) is described in detail.
-What is not immediately obvious is whether this discrepancy lies in the star-formation history of the \texttt{m12i} galaxy (i.e.~whether there is some systematic trend against forming GCs early enough), or whether this is simply a byproduct of the inherent galaxy-to-galaxy variation in cluster formation.
-The large burst of massive cluster formation is largely driven by a late galaxy merger at $z\approx0.8$, in contrast to the assumed merger history of the MW \cite[where the last major merger was assumed to occur at $z\gtrsim1.5$,][]{2020MNRAS.494.3880B}.
+What is not immediately obvious is how much of this discrepancy lies in the star-formation history of the \texttt{m12i} galaxy (i.e.~whether there is some systematic trend against forming GCs early enough), and how much is simply a byproduct of the inherent galaxy-to-galaxy variation in merger history and cluster formation.
+It has been shown \citep[e.g.,][Section 4.5]{Hafen2022} that the star-formation rate of FIRE-2 MW-mass galaxies can be $\sim 2$ times larger at $3-10M_{\odot}/\rm{yr}$ than observationally-based estimates \citep[$0.7-6M_{\odot}/\rm{yr}$,][]{Behroozi2013}.
+Given the on average constant cluster-formation efficiency per stellar mass \citepalias[][Figure2]{GBOF}, this can certainly explain the young and intermediate age cluster described in \S \ref{ss:masses}.
+At the same time, the large burst of massive cluster formation at $z\approx0.8$ is largely driven by a late galaxy merger at that redshift, in contrast to the assumed merger history of the MW \cite[where the last major merger was assumed to occur at $z\gtrsim1.5$,][]{2020MNRAS.494.3880B} (though we caution that not most starbursts occuring during the galaxy history are not associated with a merger).
 In addition, it has been shown that MW-mass galaxies in Local Group environments form stars earlier, particularly at $z\gtrsim2$ \citep{santistevan:2020.fire.m12.sfh}, than isolated MW-mass galaxies.
 Efforts to explore the formation of GCs in Local Group-like structures are currently underway.